-The back is a large muscle group which requires significant effort to mobilize and work out its muscles.
+The back is a large muscle group that requires significant effort to mobilize and work out its muscles.
 The secret to achieving a broad and defined back is combining ultra-intensive training with sufficient recovery time and a high-protein diet.

 I used to use a three-day workout system with rest on the fourth day.
 Now, I have found four days of training and resting on the fifth is most effective.

 Before a competition, I train twice a day and include half an hour of exercise biking.
-I do two to four exercises for the smaller muscles, and four to five for the large ones, with three to four sets per exercise.
+I do two to four exercises for the smaller muscles and four to five for the large ones, with three to four sets per exercise.